ssvlabs/gitbook-docs/docs/based-applications/developers/BA-SDK/README.md

 - `utils`: Utility functions such as calculating weights.
 - `bam`: Functions for interacting with the BasedAppManager smart contract.

+Each module has a dedicated page in the [Module Reference section](./module-reference/).

 ## Installation

 ```bash